 The Green New Deal: Q&A with UC Davis Policy Institute Experts

-Editor’s Note: This is part I of a two part article.
-Look for part II in our next newsletter.
+Editor’s Note: This is Part I of a two part article.
+Read Part II here.

 The Green New Deal is a resolution introduced in both the House of Representatives and the Senate in early February of 2019.
 The primary sponsors are Senator Ed Markley, D-MA, and Representative Alexandria Ocasio-Cortez, D-NY.
 Currently there are 12 co-sponsors in the Senate and 91 in the House.

 The resolution presents the following goals as the “duty of the Federal Government” which “should be accomplished through a 10-year national mobilization”: “to achieve net-zero greenhouse gas emissions through a fair and just transition for all communities and workers; to create millions of good, high-wage jobs and ensure prosperity and economic security for all people of the United States; [and] to invest in the infrastructure and industry of the United States to sustainably meet the challenges of the 21st century.”
 In terms of timeline, the resolution indicates that “to avoid the most severe impacts of a changing climate” it “will require global reductions in greenhouse gas emissions from human sources of 40 to 60 percent from 2010 levels by 2030; and net-zero global emissions by 2050.”

 The resolution was brought to a vote March 26 in the Senate where it failed 0-57 with 43 Democrats voting present (see Washington Post article link after Q&A).
 In the House, the resolution has been referred to several committees and has yet to be brought to a vote.
 The Green New Deal would not have the force of law nor provide the funding necessary to reach the goals.
 As a piece of legislation, the Green New Deal must pass both houses of Congress and be signed by the President in order to become an official statement of US goals.